tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 A KeyUpdate message terminates the post-handshake stream in an epoch.
 After sending KeyUpdate in an epoch, implementations MUST NOT send any new post-handshake messages in that epoch.
-Note that, if the implementation has sent KeyUpdate but is waiting for an ACK, the next epoch is not yet active.
+If a peer violates this rule, the receiving peer MUST treat it as a protocol violation, send an "unexpected_message" alert, and terminate the connection.
+Note that, if the implementation has sent KeyUpdate but is waiting for an ACK, the' next epoch is not yet active.
 In this case, subsequent post-handshake messages may not be sent until receiving the ACK.

 Due to loss and/or reordering, DTLS 1.3 implementations